zmira/abremir.vlpause/README.md

 ## Changelog

+* 0.7
+  * allow customization of intermission message
 * 0.6
   * replace static dropdown to select the number of intermissions with text input to allow manual entry
 * 0.5